Activating Pegasus

 Landing Zone Information

 Landing zone information should include the nearest road intersection or north/west coordinates.
 The helicopter requires an unobstructed flat area of approximately 100 square feet, which should be well marked with cones or other similar marking devices.

 White lights, such as flood lights, should be avoided at night.
 The helicopter will make radio contact with the landing zone coordinator while en route to the scene.
-Information relayed to the flight crew should include any overhead obstructions, wind direction and speed, and the approximate size of the area.

 Landing Zone Safety